Native American Sweat Lodge Construction and Ceremony—a Personal Account

 Sweat Lodge Construction

 Sweat lodges vary in size depending upon the number of people that will be participating in the ceremony.
-The one we built is about seven or so feet across and four feet high in the center.
+We built a lodge that is about seven or so feet across and four feet high in the center.
 Ten people can fit comfortably, sitting or standing in a circle.
-We built a lodge that accommodates up to ten people.
 Some lodges are built large enough to hold many more people.
 My partner has attended sweats with up to sixty people, sitting three deep and shoulder to shoulder, in circles around the fire.

 We gathered willow sapling branches, about four dozen, an inch to an inch and a half in diameter and approximately 14 - 16 feet long.
-We flattened the ground and dug a shallow pit in the center to place the Grandfathers (hot rocks, I will explain) in, and we began to build the lodge.
+Next, we flattened the ground and dug a shallow pit in the center to place the Grandfathers (hot rocks, I will explain) in, and we began to build the lodge.
 Dirt displaced by digging the pit inside the lodge is used to create an altar outside the door of the lodge.
-This is where participants can place items such as feathers, amulets, special objects, to receive blessings during the ceremony.
+This is where participants can place items such as feathers, amulets and other special objects to receive blessings during the ceremony.

 One end of a willow branch is placed in a six inch hole and secured in the ground.
 Another willow branch is placed the same way on the ground, directly across the pit from the first one.
 Ken bent the willows toward each other to form a dome shape.
 I held them in position and Ken secured them with twine.
 We moved on to the next two and the next two, until we had created a dome shaped base structure.
 We then took willow branches, bent and secured them horizontally to support the vertical willows and help secure and make the shell sturdy.
 There are seven horizontal rows of willow branches, each row representing one of the teachings of the seven directions.
 As each horizontal row of willow branches is put in place, we think about the significance of the seven directions and the seven teachings.